Laivateollisuus: Foundation

-War reparation schooners
+War reparation ships

-The war reparation programme included three different types of three-mast schooners: 17 were merchant ships with square rigs on the fore masts; the total sail area was 822 m².
-The other types had 834–840 m² sail area and they featured conventional gaff rigs or Bermuda rigs.
+The war reparation programme included three different types of three-mast merchant ships.
+Seventeen were barkentines with square rigs on the fore masts; the total sail area was 822 m².
+The other two types were schooners with 834–840 m² sail area; these featured conventional gaff rigs or Bermuda rigs.
 Cargo schooners had a hold of 525 m³.
-The total length of ship was 49.25 metres, width 8.75 metres and hull height was 3.9 metres.
-The ships were also powered by a 285-hp hot-bulb engine; the first schooners had Swedish June-Munktell, gradually since May 1948 by a Valmet-produced unit called Siuro, and the ships of the series featured British Mirrlees engines.
-LaTe produced 15 of the training ships the rest 30 being cargo schooners.
+The total length of each ship was 49.25 metres, width 8.75 metres and hull height 3.9 metres.
+The ships were also powered by a 285-hp hot-bulb engine.
+The first ones had Swedish June-Munktell engines; these were gradually replaced starting in May 1948 by a Valmet-produced unit called the Siuro, and the ships of the series featured British Mirrlees engines.
+LaTe produced 15 of the training ships, the remaining 30 of its output being cargo schooners.

 Ramping up production

-Unlike Hollming, which relied on traditional shipbuilding methods, LaTe wanted to invest on productivity.
-Lindblom, who had been appointed as Technical Manager, put effort on rationalisation and serial production.
-The ships could be built largely indoors inside a 188-metre long hall which featured two production lines.
-There was enough of capacity for building eight ships at the same time.
-The hall was 14 metres high and there were three floors.
-The hulls and all round timber was produced on ground floor.
-Decks and interior outfitting was produced on the first floor.
-The second floor included model and lifeboat workshops; also sails were produced there.
+Unlike Hollming, which relied on traditional shipbuilding methods, LaTe wanted to invest in productivity.
+Lindblom, who had been appointed technical manager, put effort into rationalisation and serial production.
+The ships could be built largely indoors inside a 188-metre-long hall that featured two production lines.
+There was enough of capacity to build eight ships at a time.
+The hall was 14 metres high and had three floors.
+The hulls and all round timber were produced on the ground floor.
+Decks and interior outfitting were produced on the first floor.
+The second floor included model and lifeboat workshops; sails were also produced there.
 Each process had dedicated workers.
-The first schooner was handed over just in the last day of year 1947, but soon after a new vessel was launched every three weeks.
-The normal production time was 14 to 15 months, but at shortest it went under one year.
+The first schooner was handed over on the last day of 1947, but soon after a new vessel was being launched every three weeks.
+The normal production time was 14 to 15 months, but at its shortest it was under one year.

 Raw material issues

 The sudden increase of wooden ship production caused lack of suitable raw material.
-Along the schooners, Finland had to deliver also 200 pieces of 1000-tonne composite barges.
-As a solution, LaTe started testing gluelam structures after Lindblom's initiative.
+Along with the schooners, Finland also had to deliver 200 composite barges of 1000 tonnes each.
+As a solution, LaTe started testing gluelam structures at Lindblom's initiative.
 This required a number of tests and negotiations with the Soviet inspectors.
-The tests proved that gluelam technology enabled making strong structures from relatively thin timber and it prevented cracking.
-The first applications were masts and ribs, and soon the gluelam structures were approved in all areas in which the yard wanted to apply them.
+The tests proved that gluelam technology enabled strong structures to be made from relatively thin timber and that it prevented cracking.
+The first applications were masts and ribs, but soon the gluelam structures were approved for all applications.
 The glue used in the structures was shipped from California.